-The aXiom AX80A-3D is an Automotive Qualified Capacitive Multi-touch controller with the very highest performance, for use in demanding applications across markets such as Automotive, Industrial, White Goods and Medical.
+The aXiom AX54A-3D is a Capacitive Multi-touch controller with the very highest performance, for use in demanding applications across markets such as Automotive, Industrial, White Goods and Medical.

 In addition to supporting state-of-the-art Capacitive Touch Sensing, the device also features integrated pressScreen force sensing and Haptic feedback output event triggers, to allow creation of rich user interfaces.
 Use of these features allows the device to sense not only conventional contact type touches, but also to detect the force applied to the touch sensor cover lens.